MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/synapse-translate-assessment.md

 1. Select **Translate** to start the translation
 1.
 > [!NOTE]
-In this version of Azure Synapse Translate, you cannot specify the individual files and folder but rather one location where all the scripts are stored.
+In this version of Azure Synapse Pathway, you cannot specify the individual files and folder but rather one location where all the scripts are stored.
 If there are multiple folders, then you can run multiple translations to migrate the code.

 ## View Results